ChrisChicas/Favorite-Movies/README.md

 - posterUrl (String, column defined as Text type)

 ## Front-End Routes
-These are all of the React app's routes:
+These are all the React app's routes:

 | Route | Purpose |
 | ----- | ----- |